- 510(k)s for Biologic Products

 Clinical Laboratory Improvement Amendments (CLIA) of 1988

-In addition to FDA regulation under the Food, Drug, and Cosmetic Act, in vitro diagnostic devices are also subject to the Clinical Laboratory Improvement Amendments (CLIA) of 1988.
+In addition to FDA regulation under the Federal Food, Drug, and Cosmetic Act, in vitro diagnostic devices are also subject to the Clinical Laboratory Improvement Amendments (CLIA) of 1988.
 This law established quality standards for laboratory testing and an accreditation program for clinical laboratories.

 The requirements that apply vary according to the technical complexity in the testing process and risk of harm in reporting erroneous results.
 The regulations established three categories of testing on the basis of the complexity of the testing methodology: waived tests, tests of moderate complexity, and tests of high complexity.
 Laboratories performing moderate- or high-complexity testing or both must meet requirements for proficiency testing, patient test management, quality control, quality assurance, and personnel.
 These specific requirements do not apply to tests in the waived category.

-In January 2000, the categorization of commercially marketed in vitro diagnostic tests under CLIA was tranferred from the Center for Disease Control and Prevention (CDC) to the FDA.
+In January 2000, the categorization of commercially marketed in vitro diagnostic tests under CLIA was transferred from the Centers for Disease Control and Prevention (CDC) to the FDA.
 OHT7 determines the appropriate complexity categories for clinical laboratory devices as they evaluate premarket submissions.
 OHT7 also processes waived products, devices exempt from premarket notification, and devices under premarket review by other FDA Centers.
 Responsibilities currently assigned to the CDC, including review of test systems, assays, or examinations not commercially marketed as IVD products, remain with the CDC.

 Below is a list of CLIA Program Information Resources: